Anita Augspurg: Biography

 In 1933, due to the takeover of the Nazi Party, Augspurg and Heymann did not return to Germany from a winter trip; they feared reprisals.
-A crucial factor was that she and Heymann had in 1923 appealed to the Bavarian Interior Minister for expulsion of the Austrian Adolf Hitler, on grounds of sedition.
+A crucial factor was that she and Heymann had in 1923 appealed to the Bavarian Interior Minister for the expulsion of the Austrian Adolf Hitler, on grounds of sedition.
 The Nazis in power did indeed confiscate their property, and all written material in their home was lost.
 She went to live in exile in Switzerland, together with Heymann.

-They went on to deeper exile in South America, but later returned to Europe to settle in Zürich.
-There Augspurg died in 1943, a few months after her partner.
-Like Heymann, she is buried in the Fluntern Cemetery in Zürich, Switzerland.
+They went into deeper exile in South America, but later returned to Europe to settle in Zürich.
+There, Augspurg died in 1943, a few months after her partner.
+She and Heymann are buried in the Fluntern Cemetery in Zürich.